Odwalla-J/Open-Scope/README.md

 (insert picture)

-The core idea here is to simplify the addition of LCD scopes to existing lightguns using a simple 4 wire interface for use with Silent Scope or future projects.
+The core idea is to simplify the addition of LCD scopes to existing lightguns using a simple 4 wire interface for use with Silent Scope or future projects.
 Although this is an admittedly niche matter, there weren't any compelling or clean solutions that felt practical or reliable.

 Using a cheap GC9A01 based round LCD and an ESP32-P4 it's possible to send the video signal as a byte array over serial to the display at it's native 240x240 and achieve a smooth 60fps.